 An Entry is the set of answers you submit when participating in a mission.
-Typically, you’ll submit multiple entries while participating in a single mission, but each mission will require at least one entry per part (Don't remember what a part is?
-Read more here).
+Typically, you’ll submit multiple entries while participating in a single mission, but each mission will require at least one entry per activity.
+(Don't remember what an activity is?
+Read more here)

 There are eight different types of questions, which are listed below.
 Click on each to read more about the question type and how it would be used in a mission about tattoos:

 - Ranking questions